-- How do the levels of cycling in the UK compare to those in other EU countries?
+- How do the levels of cycling in the UK compare to those in other European countries?

 - How many cycles are sold in Great Britain?

-- What's the average spend on bikes per household?
+- What's the average weekly household spend on bikes?

 - How risky is cycling?

 - How many cycles are stolen in the UK?

 1. How much cycling is there compared to other kinds of transport, and is it increasing?

 Great Britain (2018):

 Cycling made up only 1% of the mileage accumulated by all vehicular road traffic.
 In comparison, cars and taxis accounted for 77%.
 (TRA 0104; 0402).